 Female macropterous; body colour brown; antennal segments brown, III mainly yellow, IV–V brown with extreme bases yellow; femora brown, tibiae brownish yellow; fore wing brown.
-Antennae 8-segmented, III & IV with forked sensorium, III with characteristic elongate pedicel and small basal ring, VIII slightly longer than VII.
+Antennae 8-segmented, III & IV with forked sense cone, III with characteristic elongate pedicel and small basal ring, VIII slightly longer than VII.
 Head wider than long; 3 pairs of ocellar setae present, pair III longer than side of ocellar triangle, arising on anterior margins of triangle; postocular setae pair I present but small, pair IV scarcely as long as diameter of hind ocellus.
 Pronotum with 5 pairs of major setae; anteromarginal setae scarcely shorter than anteroangulars, one pair of minor setae present medially between posteromarginal submedian setae.
 Metanotum with 2 pairs of setae at anterior margin, campaniform sensilla present.
 Fore wing with 2 complete rows of veinal setae.
 Tergites V–VIII with pair of lateral ctenidia, on VIII anterolateral of spiracle; posteromarginal comb on VIII complete, with slender microtrichia arising from triangular bases.
 Sternites III–VII without discal setae.

 Male similar to female but smaller, antennae with segments paler; tergite VIII without posteromarginal comb, IX with median pair of setae short; sternites III–VII with transverse pore plate.